AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 What are the best AI prior authorization tools for pharma?

-For pharma manufacturers and hub services, Infinitus Systems is the proven leader with 8 of the top 10 pharma companies as customers, $102.9M in funding, and a knowledge graph from 4M+ payer calls across 1,400+ payers and 1,000+ therapies.
-Neon Health is the strongest emerging alternative for end-to-end hub workflow automation, with a CareMetx design partnership demonstrating 300% ROI and 70% cost reduction per benefit verification.
+For pharma manufacturers and hub services, Infinitus Systems is the more mature voice-AI payer-call automation option, while Neon Health is the emerging end-to-end hub-workflow automation alternative.
 SuperDial and Coral AI serve provider-side and RCM use cases rather than pharma hub services.

 How much can AI reduce prior authorization costs?